What’s Up with Global Warming?

 She hopped out of bed to find a sticky note on the floor.
 On the note was a pair of footprints with “CO2” stamped on them.

 “Are those carbon footprints?”
 Alyssa asked herself out loud.

 “Interesting,” said Alyssa.
-“I know that carbon dioxide is the main greenhouse gas that traps heat in the atmosphere.
+“I know that carbon dioxide is one of the main greenhouse gases that traps heat in the atmosphere.
 But where is it coming from?”

 She looked down the hall and spotted another note, this one with two talon prints.
 “These tracks look like they were made by a bird…”

 “No…they look like the fossil footprints we saw at the museum!” interrupted Micael, who was now following the tracks along with Rafael.

 “Very clever,” Alyssa commended him as she began reading the next note: “Some plants and creatures that lived millions of years ago were preserved as fossils.
 Others decomposed to form substances that we now call fossil fuels: coal, natural gas and oil.
 They contain the trapped carbon from those living creatures.
 When you burn fossil fuels, it releases lots of carbon dioxide (CO2) and other greenhouse gases into the atmosphere.
 But it also generates lots of energy, which is why people do it.”

 “Mum & dad say I have lots of energy!” said Rafael.

 “I don’t think it means that kind of energy,” laughed Alyssa.
 “Look at the clue.
 I see a light bulb and a radiator.
 I think it means the kind of energy people use to power things – like electricity.”

 “That’s exactly right, Alyssa!
 Well done,” said a voice from the other room.